AAA Editor Notes

 Emerson House, 28 Cambridge Tpke., was the home of author, lecturer, philosopher and poet Ralph Waldo Emerson from 1835 until his death in 1882.
 During these decades here he raised his family, met with progressive leaders and fellow writers like Margaret Fuller and Henry David Thoreau, and wrote many of his works that were so important to the Transcendentalism movement.

 On the 40-minute house tour, which includes all rooms on both floors, you'll see original furnishings and Emerson memorabilia.
-The items in his study are replicas, though, as the original contents are instead displayed at Concord Museum.
+The items in his study are original to the home.
 You can peruse the garden on your own after the house tour as well as access Walden Pond State Reservation via the 1.7-mile Emerson-Thoreau Amble.

 Guided tours are available.